euroadams/utility-engine/README.md

 :point_right: **Right Hand Side (RHS) Masking/Cloaking** :
-To to change the masking direction, prepend negative sign `-` to the `$maskLen` parameter.
+To change the masking direction, prepend negative sign `-` to the `$maskLen` parameter.
 This will force specified portion of the text to be cloaked from the right hand side

 ```php